bitDaft/grid-game-system/note.md

 but currently for this specific situation we will just initialize this texture in the constructor or init of the game obj.
 but we need to add the functionality to add generated texture to the resource manager.
 so i will be back once the adding of dynamic functionality has been added to the engine.

+i have added functionality to add texture from ptr. now lets generate the texture for the grid that we need and display it.